-If you’re 65 or older, you’ve probably been inundated with information about Medicare’s annual election period for 2020 coverage, which closes Dec.
-7. While Medicare is complex and there are literally thousands of plans to choose from, it’s important to take time to sort through all the noise and select the plan that works best for your individual needs and circumstances.
+If you’re 65 or older, you’ve probably been inundated with information about Medicare’s annual election period.
+While Medicare is complex and there are thousands of plans to choose from, it’s important to take time to sort through all the noise and select the plan that works best for your individual needs and circumstances.

 “Choosing a Medicare plan is an often daunting and very complicated decision that needs to be tailored to an individual’s needs,” says Kelly Henry, senior director of Payer Strategies at UCHealth.

-Read on for a quick primer and list of free resources available to you so you have all the information you need to make an informed decision.
+Read on for a quick primer and list of free resources available, so you have all the information you need to make an informed decision.